How to Interact with a Target Cell Using Excel VBA (9 Examples)

 Code window image

-1. Checking If Target Cell Contains Certain Value
+Example 1 – Checking If the Target Cell Contains a Certain Value

 Dataset of checking if Target Cell contains certain value